 Create a Projects List

 If I stick to this schedule, I can usually finish a project each month.
-The trick for me is to schedule the time first thing in the morning ... if I save it for the end of the day, I will run out of time.
+The trick for me is to schedule the time first thing in the morning... if I save it for the end of the day, I will run out of time or energy.

 Write Thank You Notes and Return Gifts